Skip to main content

 How does fluconazole work as a yeast infection treatment?
 “Its mechanism of action works by inhibiting the synthesis of ergosterol, a prime component of the fungal cell wall, either killing the fungus or inhibiting its growth,” Dr. Gaither explains.

 Fluconazole is often a welcome alternative for women with yeast infections.
 “Many people who have not heard of an oral medication for yeast are grateful to know there is an alternative to creams or suppositories, which tend to be messy,” says Sarah Hold, RN, CMN, a certified nurse midwife at Byenveni Baby.
-“In addition, if vaginal tissues are already sensitive and inflamed, they may feel additional irritation from applying a cream.
+“In addition, if vaginal tissues are already sensitive and inflamed, they may feel additional irritation from applying a cream.”

 Fluconazole dosages for a yeast infection

-Fluconazole dosing for other types of yeast infections may be different than for vaginal yeast infections.
+Fluconazole dosing for other types of yeast infections may be different than that for vaginal yeast infections.
 Here’s what to know:

 • Oropharyngeal candidiasis (oral thrush): 100 mg daily for about two weeks